The Complete Guide to Planning a Destination Wedding in the Dominican Republic

 Endless sandy beaches, crystal clear water and delicious tropical food are all perks of a Dominican Republic destination wedding.
-In the Antilles, couples can expect both relaxation and beauty with their wedding day.
+In the Antilles, couples can expect both relaxation and beauty on their big day.

-Home to both Caribbean and Atlantic-facing beaches, the Dominican Republic includes gorgeous scenery, lively culture and fun aquatic activities.
-Anyone who marries in this tropical getaway may want to extend their wedding weekend into a full vacation.
+Home to both Caribbean and Atlantic-facing beaches, a Dominican Republic wedding can include gorgeous scenery, lively culture and fun aquatic activities.
+Anyone who marries in this tropical getaway — considered one of the best Caribbean islands — may want to extend their wedding weekend into a full vacation.

-Although there's nothing quite like a beach wedding at a tropical retreat, it may be a bit difficult to plan a wedding from the US if you're not used to the Dominican Republic.
-When it comes to the legal requirements, logistics, venue searches and transportation, you may feel lost.
+Although the Dominican Republic hosts some of the best destination weddings, it may be a bit difficult to plan a wedding from the US if you're not used to the island country.
+You may feel lost when it comes to legal requirements, logistics, venue searches and transportation.
 Claire Durán, the owner and creative director of Claire Durán Weddings & Events, shares the best wedding day tips for planning the perfect Dominican Republic ceremony and celebration.

-Why Couples and Guests Love the Dominican Republic
+Why Couples and Guests Love Dominican Republic Weddings

 There's nothing quite like the Dominican Republic.
 From snorkeling to golfing, this Caribbean destination is a popular getaway spot for those who want to escape the cold and have a classic vacation.
 Wedding guests will particularly enjoy the historic architecture and local culture.
 Foodies will benefit too: the DR is known for its savory fare and fresh fruit.